openlegend/core-rules/core/src/07-combat/01-chapter-seven.md

 >
 > * * * * *
 >
-> Stitch is attempting to close an ally's wounds by invoking the *heal* boon.
+> Stitch is attempting to aid an ally by invoking the *heal* boon.
 His Learning attribute is 5, so he rolls 1d20 + 2d6 and gets a total of 24.
-According to the Boon Challenge Rating table, Stitch rolled high enough to invoke the boon at power level 7.
+Technically, Stitch rolled high enough to invoke the boon at power level 7.
 However, because his Learning attribute is 5, he can only invoke *heal* at power level 5, allowing him to heal his ally 2d6 hit points according to the boon description.

+\page

+<div class='footnote'>CHAPTER 7: COMBAT</div>

 #### Assist an Ally